 Tennessee is part of the four-state region of the Tennessee-Tombigbee Waterway, which provides the state access of the Gulf of Mexico harbors and international markets.
 The waterway links to 4,500 miles of navigable waterways serving 23 states throughout the South and Midwest.

-Tennessee ranks second in favorable utility rates in 2017, according to Area Development.
+Tennessee ranks first in favorable utility rates in 2019, according to Area Development.

 Tennessee Valley Authority (TVA) is the nation’s largest public power provider, TVA delivers reliable and competitively priced electric power that gives businesses and families more opportunity to prosper.